This is the most in-depth AdvertSuite review you’ll find anywhere online.

 On the AdvertSuite sales page it says there are currently more than 80 million Facebook ads in their database.
 From over 20 countries.
 And they keep adding new ads regularly.

 First thing I noticed when I logged-in to the tool, looking for my own country, is that you can select any country in the world.
 I haven’t tested it for every country, but I’ve never selected a country for which the tool didn’t return ads.

 So I’m quite sure that “from over 20 countries” is actually a lot more.

 Another important thing to realise before I’ll discuss all the features, is that the tool contains both live and past ads.
 You do have date filters to search for ads that have been “created on” or “seen on” after a certain date.

 These are all the filters and options to choose from:

 I’ll go over each one of these options now to explain what they are and how they can be used to find the best Facebook ads that are relevant to your industry or product.

 As you can see on the far left of my screenshot, I’m looking into Facebook ads.

 Instagram, Google and YouTube aren’t part of the core product.
 To also get access to the ads served on these platforms, you’ll have to purchase the “syndication upgrade”.

-I'll show you the sales process, options and pricing later on in this AdvertSuite review.
+I’ll show you the sales process, upgrades and pricing later on in this AdvertSuite review.